codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 2. Find the commit that you want to revert, and note its SHA (a unique identifier for the commit).

-3. Use the command **git revert < SHA >** to create a new commit that undoes the changes made in the specified commit.
+3. Use the command 'git revert < SHA >' to create a new commit that undoes the changes made in the specified commit.
 In this example, we will commit to the previous with commit message "title added".

 ![image](images/gitrevert.png)